There have never been so many ways to finance a small business.

 Why should I crowdfund?

 Crowdfunding investors are often very passionate about the business they’re investing in, meaning you can be more competitive in your equity offer.
-Most businesses also run big marketing campaigns to help them crowdfund, which is a great way to let more people know about your brand.
+Most businesses also run big marketing campaigns to help them crowdfund, which is a great way to let more people know about your brand and become recognisable for your logo design.

 And what better way is there to turn someone into a superfan than letting them own a part of your business?